platzhaltr/easy.rapid.gtd-on-your-fs/README.md

 ### 3.2 Usage

 Hit ALT+N and the window will pop up.
 You might type a short description of your task, entailed with some contexts.
-For instance, 'Do laundry today @home @bath'.
-This will create the following file and folder structure (if it does not yet exist): '~/INBOX/@home/@bath/Do laundry.ibx' (please see the app.properties file for the correct configuration of your path to the INBOX-directory).
+For instance, 'do laundry today @home @bath'.
+This will create the following file and folder structure (if it does not yet exist): '~/INBOX/@home/@bath/do laundry.ibx' (please see the app.properties file for the correct configuration of your path to the INBOX-directory).

 If you don't specify a context the file will be created right in the INBOX-folder.

+If you use a synchronisation program like DropBox (see section **2.3 Synchronisation**), it is preferable to set the path in app.properties pointing to your dropbox-directory which is simultaneously your INBOX-directory.
+In this case, every task or Todo created with our script will be saved in the INBOX-/DropBox-directory, which automatically will synchronize all your devices, like your computer at home, at work and your mobile phone.